-OHV, OHC, SOHC and DOHC (twin cam) engine design
+OHV, OHC, SOHC and DOHC (twin cam) engine: design, animation, components

 OHV or "Pushrod" engine

 4-cylinder 8-valve OHV engine

 The OHV design has been successfully used for decades.

-It's also technically more difficult to install more than 2 valves per cylinder, or implement Variable Valve Timing - something that could be easily done in a DOHC engine.
+It's also technically more difficult to install more than two valves per cylinder, or implement Variable Valve Timing - something that could be easily done in a DOHC engine.

 OHC or SOHC engine